 These pages will explain how you can participate in our rule-making process and provide details on the rules currently under discussion.
 If you need more information, please contact our Rules Coordinator.

-Administrative tax rules include the Multistate Tax Commission's special industry regulations by reference.
+Administrative tax rules include certain Multistate Tax Commission's special industry regulations by reference.

 Idaho's administrative rulemaking process is governed by the Idaho Administrative Procedure Act.